Luca Waldschmidt: Benfica

 On 14 August 2020, Benfica announced the signing of Waldschmidt on a five-year deal for 15 million euros.
 Waldschmidt scored twice on his Benfica debut, a 5–1 Primeira Liga win over Famalicão on 18 September 2020.

 VfL Wolfsburg

 On 22 August 2021, Waldschmidt returned to Germany, signing a four-year contract with VfL Wolfsburg.

+1. FC Köln

+In July 2023, Waldschmidt joined 1.
+FC Köln on a one-year loan.
+On 19 June 2024, it was announced that he had signed for the club on a permanent basis.

 International career

-Waldschmidt has represented the Germany national youth football team at U16, U17, U18, U19 and U21 level.
-He finished as the top scorer of the 2019 UEFA European Under-21 Championship, where he scored seven goals, breaking the previous record of his compatriot, Pierre Littbarski, who scored six goals in the 1982 UEFA European Under-21 Championship.
+Waldschmidt has represented the Germany national youth football teams (U16 to U21).
+He finished as the top scorer of the 2019 UEFA European Under-21 Championship with seven goals, breaking the previous record of his compatriot, Pierre Littbarski, who scored six goals in the 1982 UEFA European Under-21 Championship.

-A few months later, on 29 August, he was called up to Joachim Löw's senior squad for UEFA Euro 2020 qualifiers against Netherlands and Czech Republic.
-He made his Germany national football team debut on 9 October 2019 in a friendly against Argentina.
-He started the game and played the whole match.
-He scored his first goal on 7 October 2020, against Turkey in a friendly game.
+On 29 August 2019, Waldschmidt was called up to Germany's UEFA Euro 2020 qualifiers against Netherlands and Czech Republic.
+The same year on 9 October, he debuted for the German senior squad in a friendly match against Argentina, playing the whole match.
+On 7 October 2020, Waldschmidt scored his first senior international goal in a friendly match against Turkey.